rustyrussell/bolts/12-offer-encoding.md

       - if request contains `quantity`, multiply by `quantity`.
     - if the request contains `amount`:
       - MUST fail the request if its `amount` is less than the *base invoice amount*.
-      - MAY fail the request if its `amount` is much greater than the *base invoice amount*.
+      - MAY fail the request if its `amount` exceeds the *base invoice amount*.
       - MUST use the request's `amount` as the *base invoice amount*.
   - otherwise:
     - MUST fail the request if it does not contain `amount`.
     - MUST use the request `amount` as the *base invoice amount*.
   - if the offer has a `replace_invoice`:
     - if the `payment_hash` refers to an unpaid invoice for the same `offer_id` and `payer_key`:
-      - MUST immediately expire/remove that unpaid invoice such that it cannot be paid in future.
+      - MUST immediately expire/remove that unpaid invoice such that it cannot be paid in the future.
     - otherwise:
       - MUST fail the request.